pombase/website/src/docs/documentation/gene-page-gene-ontology.md

 extensions in its [file format guide](http://geneontology.org/docs/go-annotation-file-gaf-format-2.2/), on a [wiki page](http://wiki.geneontology.org/index.php/Annotation_Extension), and in publications from [2014](https://www.ncbi.nlm.nih.gov/pubmed/?term=24885854) and [2017](https://www.ncbi.nlm.nih.gov/pubmed/?term=27812947).
-PomBase converts many extension names to more human-friendly text, as described [here](/documentation/annotation-extension-relation-display).
+${database_name} converts many extension names to more human-friendly text, as described [here](/documentation/annotation-extension-relation-display).

 If an extension mentions another *S. pombe* gene, the extension data